saqlain-majeed/social-media/README.md

 # WhereToEat

-> Look restaurants.
-Enjoy the food.
+> The ideal tool for food lovers

 ## Build Setup